 Mooring Hitch Details

-Name: Ashley suggested that the name "Mooring Hitch" may have been an early name for the Rolling Hitch (ABOK # 1791, p 304) and pointed out that when snug it will not slip down the post.
+Name: Ashley appears to have overlooked this simple knot.
+He suggested that the name "Mooring Hitch" may have been an early name for the Rolling Hitch (ABOK # 1791, p 304) and pointed out that when snug it will not slip down the post.
 He actually used the name Mooring Hitch for (ABOK # 1194, p 217 ).
 However, later in the book this same knot appeared as the Pile Hitch (ABOK # 1815, p 306) – which name appears to have stuck.

 Tying it: The animations shows the locking bight passing sideways under the standing end.
 To make it easier to tie, many descriptions show a bight of the standing end being lifted up first to make this easier.